convox/docs/docs/reference/rack-parameters/DynamoDbTableDeletionProtectionEnabled.md

 When set to `true`, any attempt to delete the DynamoDB table (whether through the AWS Console, CLI, or CloudFormation) will fail until deletion protection is explicitly disabled.
 This adds a safety layer against accidental data loss.

-Note that enabling this parameter does not affect read/write access to the table -- it only prevents the table itself from being deleted.
+Note that enabling this parameter does not affect read/write access to the table; it only prevents the table itself from being deleted.

 ```bash
 $ convox rack params set DynamoDbTableDeletionProtectionEnabled=true